 Glass-front panels come in an array of patterns and finishes.
 Seeded glass, for example, has little air pockets inside to create a textured appearance.
 Frosted glass is clear enough to reveal what’s inside the cabinets, yet opaque enough to conceal items you want to hide.
 Etched glass, stained glass, and colored glass are other alternatives you may consider.

-Getting rid of a few cabinet doors can drastically change the look of your kitchen without sacrificing storage space, and reduce the cost of buying new cabinet boxes.
-It also provides quick access to frequently used items, as well as a display space for favorite dishes.
+Getting rid of a few cabinet doors can drastically change the look of your kitchen without sacrificing storage space, and reduces the cost of buying new cabinet boxes.
+Open shelving in kitchens also provides quick access to frequently used items, as well as a display space for favorite dishes.